nono6493/overlays/README.md

 	* Klax (Atari) - Based on the original cabinet bezel. - Contribution from ts-x -
 	* Lady Bug (Universal) - Based on the original cabinet bezel.
 	* Led Storm (Capcom) - Original including some elements from cabinet bezel.
+	* Mappy (Namco) - Based on the original cabinet bezel.
 	* Marble Madness (Atari) - Based on original overlay created by UDb23. - Contribution from ts-x -
 	* Mario Bros (Nintendo) - Based on the original cabinet bezel.
 	* Mikie (Konami) - Based on the original Century's flyer.